MaryDomashneva/Mary-Domashneva-CV/README.md

 ## Interests and activities:
 * Puzzles.
 I love puzzles over 1500 details
 * Board games.
 We play different board games such as Monopoly and Imaginarium with my friends
 * Travel.
-I love travelling and I am trying to visit a new country every year
+I love traveling and I am trying to visit a new country every year
 * Yoga.
 I do yoga twice a week
 * Dog lover.
 I have a dog and we love to go to parks to meet new furry friends